 The first two connections are combo jacks that support XLR and TRS.
-This allows you to connect a range of equipment including top DJ controllers.
+This allows you to connect a range of equipment.
 These are also XLR outputs to link to other speakers.
 The first input is for a mic line in or line sensitivity.
 The second is for line sensitivity or for high-Z which is ideal for instruments.
 Mix output is also via one XLR connection

 Combo jacks that support XLR and TRS are available on the K12.2.